Understanding Salary Sacrifice Pension Tax Relief

 • Frankie Dewar

 When it comes to planning for a comfortable retirement, maximising savings potential is crucial.
-One effective way to achieve this is with salary sacrifice pension tax relief.
-By understanding this strategy and how it works, pension savers can enjoy reduced taxes while bolstering their retirement pot.
-In this article, we'll explore:
+One effective way to do that is through salary sacrifice pension tax relief.
+It helps employees reduce their tax bills while building bigger pension pots – and it can save employers money too.
+In this article, we'll cover:

 What is salary sacrifice?